rse/sieving/README.md

 About
 -----

-This is a JavaScript library for reducing/filtering a JavaScript list of items, based on a query language.
+Sieving is a JavaScript library for reducing/filtering a JavaScript list of items, based on a query language.
 It is intended to be used for item filtering or searching purposes within browser or Node.js environments.
+Internally, Sieving is based on a full-blown query parser, supports optional fuzzy matching of items, and supports union, intersection and subtraction of the result sets.

 Installation
 ------------